Oracle Linux vs Ubuntu Linux comparison

 Find out what your peers are saying about Oracle Linux vs. Ubuntu Linux and other solutions.
 Updated: March 2024.

-Oracle Linux is ranked 3rd in Operating Systems (OS) for Business with 109 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
+Oracle Linux is ranked 3rd in Operating Systems (OS) for Business with 108 reviews while Ubuntu Linux is ranked 2nd in Operating Systems (OS) for Business with 133 reviews.
 Oracle Linux is rated 8.4, while Ubuntu Linux is rated 8.6.
 The top reviewer of Oracle Linux writes "The operational system is the best and is packed with free features like CapsLive".
-On the other hand, the top reviewer of Ubuntu Linux writes "Open-source with a great support community and seamless updating".
+On the other hand, the top reviewer of Ubuntu Linux writes "A stable and free solution that is easy to deploy and has a user-friendly GUI".
 Oracle Linux is most compared with CentOS, Rocky Linux, Oracle Solaris, Red Hat Enterprise Linux (RHEL) and Windows Server, whereas Ubuntu Linux is most compared with Rocky Linux, SUSE Linux Enterprise, Windows Server, Red Hat Enterprise Linux (RHEL) and CentOS.
 See our Oracle Linux vs. Ubuntu Linux report.

 See our list of best Operating Systems (OS) for Business vendors.